Sjmuita/Sentinel-Real-Time-Weapon-Detection-and-Facial-Recognition-System-/README.md

-For questions or feedback, please open an issue or contact [your-email@gmail.com](mailto:your-email@gmail.com).

 ---

 **Disclaimer:** This project is for educational and research purposes only.
 Ensure to comply with all local laws and regulations related to surveillance and privacy.